apache/kafka/TROGDOR.md

     > ./bin/trogdor.sh client createTask -t localhost:8889 -i produce0 --spec ./tests/spec/simple_produce_bench.json
     Sent CreateTaskRequest for task produce0.

-We can run showTask to see what the task's status is:
+We can run `showTask` to see the task's status:

     > ./bin/trogdor.sh client showTask -t localhost:8889 -i produce0
     Task bar of type org.apache.kafka.trogdor.workload.ProduceBenchSpec is DONE.
 FINISHED at 2019-01-09T20:38:22.039-08:00 after 6s

-To see the results, we use showTask with --show-status:
+To see the results, we can use `showTask` with `--show-status`:

     > ./bin/trogdor.sh client showTask -t localhost:8889 -i produce0 --show-status
     Task bar of type org.apache.kafka.trogdor.workload.ProduceBenchSpec is DONE.
 FINISHED at 2019-01-09T20:38:22.039-08:00 after 6s
     Status: {